 During the Constitutional Conventions in Philadelphia in 1787, Benjamin Franklin emerged from the building on the final day of debate and a woman waiting outside asked “Well, Doctor, what have we got—a Republic or a Monarchy?”

 Doctor Franklin replied simply and to the point “A Republic, if you can keep it.”

 We are poised on the edge of a very dark time in the United States.
-The Citizens had better wake up, and right quick and start being proactive in slowing our headlong descent into tyranny, for gaining back liberty after its been lost will be much more difficult and result in immense pain, suffering and violence on all sides.
+The Citizens had better wake up, and right quick and start being proactive in slowing our headlong descent into tyranny, for gaining back liberty after it’s been lost will be much more difficult and result in immense pain, suffering, and violence on all sides.

-With a thoroughly corrupted Fourth Estate, actively complicit in assisting the usurpation of Citizens Rights under the guise of “safety” the time is long overdue for We the People to start demanding not pithy soundbites, but actual answers, of policitians and the media alike.
-And if we dont start soon, we will awake one day in the future and wonder how we allowed our decent into tyranny to take place under our very noses, out in the open.
+With a thoroughly corrupted Fourth Estate, actively complicit in assisting the usurpation of Citizens Rights under the guise of “safety” the time is long overdue for We the People to start demanding not pithy soundbites, but actual answers, of politicians and the media alike.
+And if we dont start soon, we will awake one day in the future and wonder how we allowed our descent into tyranny to take place under our very noses, out in the open.

 And lament the even more painful route back to freedom that could have been avoided had we taken action when it was so readily apparent action was needed.